 The International Salvage Union

-The International Salvage Union (ISU) is the sole representative organisation for the international marine salvage industry with a membership of 60 marine salvage companies from 34 different countries.
-Membership of the ISU is restricted to those companies with a record of successful salvage and pollution prevention.
-Members are expected to consistently demonstrate a high level of expertise associated with the professional salvor and conduct their activities ethically and in accordance with the ISU Code of Conduct.
+ISU has a membership of some 55 marine salvage companies from more than 30 countries.
+Membership of the ISU is for companies with a track record as a main contractor in salvage operations.
+Members must demonstrate a high level of expertise associated with the professional salvor and conduct their activities ethically and in line with the ISU Code of Conduct.

 The International Marine Salvage Industry

 The international marine salvage industry provides essential services to the world’s maritime and insurance communities.
 ISU members:

 - Offer core salvage services which protect the environment and prevent disasters.

 - Offer a range of marine services in addition to salvage including pollution control.

 - Facilitate trade through their salvage operations.